Channels — Connecting Agents to External Systems

 ScheduledChannel

 Triggers an agent on a cron schedule.
+Three modes are available:

 import { ScheduledChannel } from '@toolpack-sdk/agents';